spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 Check that product management plugins work correctly:

 1. Add the configuration to the product via data import.

-2. In the Back Office, go to **Catalog** > **Products**.
+2. In the Back Office, go to **Catalog&nbsp;<span aria-label="and then">></span> Products**.
 3. Find a product with a configuration that you created before.
 4. Check that product is marked as configurable.

 {% endinfo_block %}